gsmedley/thin_service/README.md

 # ThinService

-Run Thin as a Windows Service - based on mongrel_service by Luis Lavena
+Run Thin or any rake task as a Windows Service - based on mongrel_service by Luis Lavena

 ## Installation